bianca-tech/data-projects/Shopify/README.md

 ## SHOPIFY PROJECT
 ## This project analyzes app store data to understand user preferences and inform app development strategy.
 THIS PROJECT ANALYZES APP STORE DATA TO UNDERSTAND USER PREFERENCES AND INFORM APP DEVELOPMENT STRATEGY.
+Pdf version can be found [Here](https://drive.google.com/file/d/1LnGZCzL64krKxNqeLaNYqETHt6YXo46p/view?usp=sharing)

 Identified a correlation between review count and average rating, demonstrating that apps with more reviews tend to have higher average ratings.